 Practice Awards Students who meet their goal get a star for the week placed on our Practice chart.
 At the end of the month those have meet their goal every week choose a sparkly gem to add to the practice chart and they receive a small prize.

 A gold pin is awarded at the end of the school year to those who meet their practice goal every month.
 A trophy is awarded for the longest practice streak.
 In recent years we have had a number of students practice every single day of the school year - they all receive the Practice Streak trophy!

 Daily Practice Routine Following is a good daily routine to follow.
 Be sure to start each practice session by looking at the assignment emailed to the parent or given to the student by the teacher.

 2. Play a song they have already mastered.

 3. Work on new songs.
 Play through the entire song.
 Choose a difficult section to isolate and practice several times.
 Play through the entire song again.

 5. Play a a song they have already mastered.

 6. Do their written work or a note learning app

 7. Fill in the box on the “Practice Streak” chart.

 If You Miss a Lesson We learn a lot every week, so try not to miss any lessons.
-If your child must miss a lesson due to illness or an emergency, the only way to notify your teacher is to log into your account and cancel your attendance online.
+If your child must miss a lesson due to illness or an emergency, the only way to notify your teacher is to cancel your attendance online.
 This is also the only way to obtain a make-up credit.
 It is the responsibility of the student/parent to schedule a makeup with the teacher within three months, when the make-up credit will expire.